dalibo/emaj/docs/en/responsibility.rst

 Triggers may have been created on application tables.
 It is not rare that these triggers perform one or more updates on other tables.
 In such a case, it is the E-Maj administrator's responsibility to understand the impact of E-Maj rollback operations on tables concerned by triggers, and if needed, to take the appropriate measures.

+By default, E-Maj rollback functions automatically disable application triggers at the operation’s start and reset them in their previous state at operation’s end.
+But the E-Maj administrator can change this behaviour using the *"ignored_triggers"* and *"ignored_triggers_profiles"* properties of the :ref:`emaj_assign_table(), emaj_assign_tables()<assign_table_sequence>`, :ref:`emaj_modify_table() and emaj_modify_tables()<modify_table>` functions.

-If the trigger simply adjusts the content of the row to insert or update, the logged data will contain the final columns value.
-So in case of rollback, the log table contains the right data to process.
-And as the trigger is by default automatically disabled at rollback time, the trigger cannot disturb the rollback processing.
+If the trigger simply adjusts the content of the row to insert or update, the logged data contain the final columns values.
+In case of rollback, the log table contains the right columns content to apply.
+So the trigger must be disabled at rollback time (the default behaviour), so that it does not disturb the processing.

 If the trigger updates another table, two cases must be considered:

-* if the updated table belongs to the same tables group, the automatic trigger disabling and the rollback of both tables will let them in the expected state,
+* if the updated table belongs to the same tables group, the automatic trigger disabling and the rollback of both tables let them in the expected state,
 * if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
-If needed, the :ref:`emaj_ignore_app_trigger()<emaj_ignore_app_trigger>` function can be used to not disable the trigger at rollback time.
-But merely deactivating the trigger may not be sufficient and some other actions may be required.
+If needed, the triggers can be left enabled.
+But some other actions may also be required.

 For more complex triggers, it is essential to perfectly understand their impacts on E-Maj rollbacks and take any appropriate mesure at rollback time.